CamilaSarmiento52/CamilaSarmiento52/README.md

 # Data Scientist | LLM Pipelines & Predictive Modeling | Python

-I design data systems that turn business problems into measurable outcomes.
-Data Scientist with 8+ years of experience across private and research sectors, I move between classical ML and modern LLM systems, from predictive models to document extraction pipelines.
+I build AI systems that turn business problems into measurable outcomes.
+Data Scientist and AI Engineer with 8+ years of experience across private and research sectors.
+I move between modern LLM systems and classical ML: RAG assistants, LLM agents, document extraction pipelines, and predictive models.

 ---

 ## What I build

+**🤖 RAG assistants & LLM agents**
+Chat assistants over your documents that answer with citations you can check.
+I build the retrieval (hybrid search over Postgres/pgvector), the agent logic (LangGraph), and the evaluation (RAGAS golden sets, Langfuse tracing), so quality is measured and every change can be tested.

 **🎯 LLM pipelines & structured extraction**
 Turn unstructured documents (reports, PDFs, clinical notes) into clean, validated, structured data ready for downstream analytics.